wagga40/Zircolite/docs/Advanced.md

 ![](../pics/gui.jpg)

-The Mini-GUI can be used totaly offline, it allows the user to display and search results.
+The Mini-GUI can be used totally offline, it allows the user to display and search results.
 It uses [datatables](https://datatables.net/) and the [SB Admin 2 theme](https://github.com/StartBootstrap/startbootstrap-sb-admin-2).

 #### Automatic generation